Fakih-Hamid/Overwatch-Cheat-Detection/README.md

 - Behavioural clustering and centroid interpretation
 - Isolation Forest training, evaluation, and ROC charts
 - Cheat probability scoring with explanations for top suspects
-- Recommendations for integrating with Overwatch's existing Warden and Battle.net enforcement systems

 ## Limitations & Future Work